| Department

 resulting state that calls for immediate action in order to preserve tribal

 resources, rights, interests, or federal funding.
+C. "Indian

 tribe" means an Indian or Alaska Native tribe, band, nation, pueblo,